Paddlebear/valteh-ipa-translit/README.md

 If an IPA string is found, it is then transformed to the Latvian language using the ipa maps in the `ipa_land_maps` directory and postprocessing.

-Note: *The project was made using windows machines, but was intended to utilize an FST through the `hfst` and `hfst_dev` modules, but currently they are only runnable on UNIX systems.
+Note: *The project was made using Windows machines, but was intended to utilize an FST through the `hfst` and `hfst_dev` modules, but currently they are only runnable on UNIX systems.
 Since our system does little in terms of morphological analysis, `hfst` was decided as unnecessary, and our solution was implemented through simple JSON mapping.*